Project

 Though for audio/out/ao_pipewire.c ( https://github.com/mpv-player/mpv/blob/master/audio/out/ao_pulse.c ) it's quite different.

-#5 Updated by Thomas Lange 6 months ago
+#5 Updated by Thomas Lange about 1 year ago

 I have asked the PipeWire developer(s), their answer is that PipeWire uses a linear scale for the volume.